-First of all I would like .to say something about the Defence Services.
+First of all I would like to say something about the Defence Services.
 I did not raise that point in the course of the discussion on the General Budget because I thought that some other opportunity could be availed of to raise that point.
-Now here some allocation is made I would like to know from the Government whether we are thinking in terms of developing certain lines of our defence industry in view of the recent developments across the border caused by Njertain hostile powers like BritairfrJCmerica.
-In our view the present position in defence •natters is rather fraught with grave dangers and I think the whole question should be reviewed so that ,we can become really self-sufficient with regard to our defence requirements.
+Now here some allocation is made I would like know from Government the whether we are thinking in terms of developing certain lines of the defence industry in view of the developments across recent border caused by certain hostile powers like Britain America.
+In our view the present position in defence matters is rather fraught with grave think the whole and I dangers question should be reviewed so that we can become really self-sufficient with regard to our defence requirements.

-SHRI' T. T. KRISHNAMACHARI: I would like to suggest to the hon.
+SHRI T. T. KRISHNAMACHARI: I would like to suggest to the hon.
 Member to raise this question when we are dealing with the other Appropriation Bill.
 I think that will be more relevant.
 So far as the Defence items here are concerned, they are in the nature of certain commitments that we have made.
 But this matter can be raised while the other Bill is under discussion, when I think we shall try to provide him with an answer.